-Endorsed candidates will move forward for consideration by a Rotary Peace Centers selection committee that is comprised of Rotarians, specialists in the field, representatives from the selected universities, or a mixture thereof.
+Qualified candidate applications will move forward for consideration by a Rotary Peace Centers selection committee that is comprised of Rotarians, specialists in the field, representatives from the selected universities, or a mixture thereof.
+For cases when a qualified candidate is unable to complete an interview within the endorsement process timeframe due to unresponsive endorsers and inability to reassign time, Rotary Peace Centers staff have the authority to move the qualified candidate forward for consideration by the rotary Peace Centers selection committee in the interest of time and fairness.

 Rotary Peace Fellowships will be awarded on a world-competitive basis to up to 130 candidates for study at one of the seven Rotary Peace Centers.
 Candidates will be chosen from various countries and diverse backgrounds and regions of the world when it is feasible and consistent with the objectives of selecting the most qualified candidates for each Center's program.
-(October 2021 Trustees Mtg., Dec.
-30)
+(April 2023 Trustees Mtg., Dec.
+90)

 Amended by April 2004 Trustees Mtg., Dec.
 113; April 2005 Trustees Mtg., Dec.
 120; April 2008 Trustees Mtg., Dec.
 143; October 2014 Trustees Mtg., Dec.
 20; January 2015 Trustees Mtg., Dec.
 67; January 2018 Trustees Mtg., Dec.
 75; November 2020 Trustees Mtg., Dec.
 60; October 2021 Trustees Mtg., Dec.
-30
+30; January 2023 Trustees Mtg., Dec.
+55; April 2023 Trustees Mtg., Dec.
+90